Form

 Monica

-quote I usually show the students a picture of a fat woman and ask them if she can win a race and why.
+I usually show the students a picture of a fat woman and ask them if she can win a race and why.
 I then elicit sentences like:

 "She is too fat to win a race or she is not fast enough..."